sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>1010</td>
-      <td>Private Google Spreadsheet - his spreadsheet seems to be private.
-Please check in Google Spreadsheet sharing options that the file is public or accessible for those who know the link.</td>
+      <td>Private Google Spreadsheet - This spreadsheet seems to be private.
+Please check your Google Spreadsheet sharing options and that the file is public or accessible for those who know the link.</td>
     </tr>
     <tr>
       <td>1020</td>